digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 type is defined in an LF 1.15 or earlier package.

-When no LF 1.17 package is involved in a transaction or when verbose mode is requested, then the values in ledger API responses are guaranteed **not** to be in normal form.
+When no LF 1.17 package is involved in a transaction or when verbose mode is requested, then the values in Ledger API responses are guaranteed **not** to be in normal form.

 **Example 1**